Country singer-songwriter Charlie Robison dies at age 59

 Robison served as a judge for one year on USA Network’s “Nashville Star,” a reality TV show in which contestants lived together while competing for a country music recording contract.

 He is survived by his wife, Kristen Robison, and four children and stepchildren.
-He had three children with his first wife, Emily Strayer, a founding member of the superstar country band The Chicks.
+Three of his children were with his first wife, Emily Strayer, a founding member of the superstar country band The Chicks.
 They divorced in 2008.

+Robison’s breakup with Strayer inspired songs on the 2009 album “Beautiful Day.”
+He recorded it while living across from the Greyhound bus station in San Antonio, in a loft apartment with mismatched furniture and strewn beer bottles, “the quintessential bachelor pad,” he recalled.

+“People come up to me and say they’re going through something right now, and it’s like this is completely written about them,” Robison told The Associated Press in 2009.
+“I wasn’t meaning to do that, but it’s been a residual effect of the record.”